huggingface/transformers/docs/source/en/tasks/mask_generation.md

 # Mask Generation

 Mask generation is the task of generating semantically meaningful masks for an image.
 This task is very similar to [image segmentation](semantic_segmentation), but many differences exist.
 Image segmentation models are trained on labeled datasets and are limited to the classes they have seen during training; they return a set of masks and corresponding classes, given an image.

-Mask generation models are trained on large amounts of data, and they operate in two modes.
-The first one is prompting mode.
-In this mode, the model takes in an image and a prompt, where a prompt can be a point location in the image within an object or a bounding box surrounding an object.
-In prompting mode, the model only returns the mask over the object that the prompt is pointing out to.
-The second one is the segment everything mode.
-In segment everything, given an image, the model generates every mask in the image.
+Mask generation models are trained on large amounts of data and operate in two modes.
+- Prompting mode: In this mode, the model takes in an image and a prompt, where a prompt can be a 2D point location (XY coordinates) in the image within an object or a bounding box surrounding an object.
+In prompting mode, the model only returns the mask over the object that the prompt is pointing out.
+- Segment Everything mode: In segment everything, given an image, the model generates every mask in the image.
 To do so, a grid of points is generated and overlaid on the image for inference.

 Mask generation task is supported by [Segment Anything Model (SAM)](model_doc/sam).
-It's a powerful model that consists of a Vision Transformer base image encoder, a prompt encoder, and a mask decoder.
+It's a powerful model that consists of a Vision Transformer-based image encoder, a prompt encoder, and a two-way transformer mask decoder.
 Images and prompts are encoded, and the decoder takes these embeddings and generates valid masks.

 <div class="flex justify-center">
      <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/tasks/sam.png" alt="SAM Architecture"/>
 </div>

 SAM serves as a powerful foundation model for segmentation as it has large data coverage.
-It is trained on SA-1B, a dataset with 1 million images and 1.1 billion masks.
+It is trained on [SA-1B](https://ai.meta.com/datasets/segment-anything/), a dataset with 1 million images and 1.1 billion masks.

 In this guide, you will learn how to:
-- Infer in segment everything mode,
+- Infer in segment everything mode with batching,
 - Infer in point prompting mode,
-- Infer in box prompting mode,
+- Infer in box prompting mode.
-- Batch prompts.

 First, let's install `transformers`: